 But why would the interview panel care?
 For a lot of reasons; it means you’re probably not the type to wallow in your sadness for too long, so you’re probably a pleasant person to be around.
 If you failed at something the day before, you’re probably already looking at ways to solve the issue already.
 Problem solver – it’s a definite yes from me!

 6 – Continuous learning

 If what gets you out of bed in the morning is the thought of learning new things, be it at work or even just in your personal capacity, that’s a pretty good thing to highlight.
-Employers are generally looking for people that aren’t afraid to build on whatever foundation they have, especially if it’ll mean they can perform better at work.
+Employers are generally looking for people who aren’t afraid to build on whatever foundation they have, especially if it means they can perform better at work.

 Have you ever come across those people who think they know everything and have zero motivation to keep learning – yeah, nobody likes those.
 In addition to merely saying that you love learning, expand and provide examples of such instances.

 If you only recently figured out how to use the air fryer – 4 years later – that’s great!
 Now you probably want to learn how to cook rice or boil an egg or whatever.
 Hey, these are all VERY VALID real-life examples.

 7 – The vision is bigger than me